bjk127/Tax-Fraud-and-NLP-Demo/README.md

 # Tax Fraud and NLP Demo

+***To go straight to results, [Click here](## Proposed idea: Application of NER on unstructured text)***

 ## Introduction
 This document delineates several ways in which information extraction can be used on corpora with the goal of creating political event ontologies.
 The link to the presentation will be [here]().
 The outline will be as follows:

-* Introduction to NLP
+1. Introduction to NLP
-* Named Entity Recognition (NER)
+2. Named Entity Recognition (NER)
-* Event ontologies and applicability of deep neural networks
+3. Event ontologies and applicability of deep neural networks
-* Proposed idea
+4. Proposed idea
-* Sample datasets
+5. Sample datasets

 ## Natural Language Processing